Silver Plate Handle & Feet Repairs

 The handle of this sugar bowl was broken off.
 Unfortunately, the customer has tried to repair this themselves with glue.
 Do not use glue to repair silver.
 Glue will not hold silver no matter what the glue packaging or advertising proclaims.
 The glue is also very unattractive as you can see in the photo (right) where the glue is gloppy and discolored,

-When a silverplate object arrives with glue, I have to very carefully remove the glue trying not to damage the silverplating.
+When a silver plate object arrives with glue, I have to remove the glue very carefully trying not to damage the silver plating.
 This adds to the cost of repair because the glue really sticks to the silver even though it was not strong enough to hold the handle.
-The creamer was successfully repaired and returned to the customer.
+This sugar bowl was successfully repaired and returned to the customer.

 HOT WATER KETTLE WITH BROKEN HANDLE

-This hot water kettle arrived with the support stand broken off and small leaves from the lid finial were also broken (right photo.)
+This hot water kettle arrived with the support stand broken off and small leaves from the lid finial were also broken (left photo.)
 Thank goodness the customer saved all the broken pieces as there is no such thing as replacement parts for old silver.
-After this hot water kettle was repaired, professional polishing transformed its appearance dramaticly.
+After this hot water kettle was repaired, professional polishing transformed its appearance dramatically.

 Silver plate vegetable dish with handle repaired and polished